Best Diet for Red-Footed Tortoise

 Red-Footed Tortoise Nutritional Profile

 The Red-Footed Tortoise has specific dietary requirements shaped by its Medium (10-14 in) build and friendly temperament.
 With a typical lifespan of 30-50+ years, long-term nutritional planning is essential to maximize quality of life.
 Red-Footed Tortoise reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Red-Footed Tortoise to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Red-Footed Tortoise to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Red-Footed Tortoise